nomankarim8/Physhing-tool/README.md

 - Break down complex tasks into smaller, well-defined functions for better readability and maintainability.
 - Add comments to explain the code's functionality.

-I hope this helps!
-Let me know if you have any questions about ethical and responsible automation practices using Python.